bi-labor/es-mssql/docs/elasticsearch/exercise5.md

 The purpose of this exercise is to use the data visualization capabilities of _Kibana_.

 !!! note "Screenshots"
-    The following exercises will ask you to create visualizations, then export their Kibana description as JSON, as well as create a screenshot of the visualization itself.
+    The following exercises will ask you to create visualizations, then export their Kibana description as JSON, and create a screenshot of the visualization itself.
 When creating the screenshot, make sure the **entire visualization with the legend** is visible.

 ## Create an Index pattern